 Remember that heat-related illnesses are preventable.
-Take care to identify the hazards that can make heat-related illnesses more likely, like working outdoors in the sun and heat or high humidity.
-If you know you’re going to be working in hot conditions, do your best to implement heat-related illness prevention tactics wherever possible.
+Take care to identify the hazards that can make heat-related illnesses more likely, such as working outdoors in the sun, heat and/or high humidity, as well as performing heavy work in a hot environment inside a facility.
+A wet bulb globe temperature meter should be used to help identify your risk.
+If you know you’re going to be working in hot conditions, do your best to implement heat-related illness prevention tactics.

-If you or your employees are working in the heat, understanding what to expect from and how to address the different types of heat-related illness can help keep everyone safe.
+If you or your employees are working in a hot work environment, understanding what to expect and how to address the different types of heat-related illnesses can help keep everyone safe.
 For more heat-related illness education, consider checking out eSafety’s Heat-Related Illness Awareness course, which covers all of the different types of heat-related illnesses and more.
 For more information about our courses contact our team online or request a free quote today!